 Very mild swears like "damn" and "hell" are usually not used, unless to signify how lame the person with Tourette's is.
 Compound swears generally fall under the rules for the worst swear making up the compound.
 The exception to this being compounds that alter the nature of the swear.
 Of course, this varies.

-- Not Another Teen Movie has a cheerleader with Tourette's Syndrome.
+- Not Another Teen Movie has cheerleader Sandy Sue, who has Tourette's Syndrome.
 She becomes very popular and even gets a boyfriend.

 - In The Invention of Lying, almost everyone in the society has a form of Tourette's where they always speak with complete, unfiltered honesty.
 Early in the film, the man (played by Ricky Gervais) is waiting for a woman.
 She says, in effect "I'm just going out with you because I'm bored and my mom keeps bugging me about grandchildren.
 I'm way out of your league.
 I'll be down in 15 minutes after I finish masturbating."